mb21/panrun/README.md

         standalone: true
     ---

-Finally, you can e.g. put `style: letter` in the YAML of your input document.
+Finally, you can e.g. put `type: letter` in the YAML of your input document.
 In that case, panrun will look for `~/.panrun/letter.yaml` instead of `default.yaml`.

 ## Design